phpMv/phpMv-UI/README.md

 ## Code completion in IDE

-With most IDEs (such as Eclipse or phpStorm), to get code completion on the $ jquery instance, you must add the following property in the controller documentation:
+With most IDEs (such as Eclipse or phpStorm), to get code completion on the `$jquery` instance, you must add the following property in the controller documentation:
 ```php
 /**
   * @property Ajax\JsUtils $jquery